JckXia/notjira/README.md

 * Completed:
 	* 1. Create / delete repoistory with a call to the API
 	* 2. Authentication
+	* 3. Deployed current app to cloud

 * Checklists:
-	* 1. Deploy current application to cloud
-	* 2. Modify database schema
+	* 1. Modify database schema
-	* 3. Create mechanism for responding to webhook responses
+	* 2. Create mechanism for responding to webhook responses
-	* 4. Add pull request creation and deletion to application
+	* 3. Add pull request creation and deletion to application
-	* 5. Handle pull request merges and sees feed back for PR
+	* 4. Handle pull request merges and sees feed back for PR
-	* 6. Deploy with heroku along the way
+	* 5. Deploy with heroku along the way